 The Industrial revolution can perhaps be characterized as a transition from humanised handicraft to mechanized manufacture, as actuated by a complex structure of successive and interweaving technological innovations.
 But, what spurred such technological advancement remains contentious.
 What is it about the 18th Century that made it distinctively amenable to such technical change?
 And, importantly, what […]Read more "Ideas That Propelled the Industrial Revolution"

 One of the crowning achievements of the methods and tools of science is their self-correcting systematic approach of interrogating nature and therefore of perpetually morphing one’s knowledge of the natural world in accordance with the ensuing evidence of reality.
-In this manner, the experimenter suspends and subverts any preconceived notions, personal prejudices, or certain interests, […]Read more "Mortals Rejoice at So Great an Ornament of the Human Race"
+In this manner, the experimenter suspends and subverts any preconceived notions, personal prejudices, or certain interests, […]Read more "Newton’s “Four Rules of Reasoning” in Philosophy"